AA-1-class submarine: Service

 They were based out of Hampton Roads, Virginia as part of Submarine Division 15 in the Atlantic Fleet and were used for training and maneuvers.
-On 23 August 1917, Schley was renamed AA-1 prior to launching, to free the name for the destroyer Schley.
-On 17 July 1920, the three boats were reclassified as Fleet Submarines and given the hull numbers SF-1, SF-2, and SF-3.
-Their names were changed from the AA-series to T-1, T-2, and T-3 on 22 September 1920.
+On August 23, 1917, Schley was renamed AA-1 prior to launching, to free the name for the destroyer Schley.
+On July 17, 1920, the three boats were reclassified as Fleet Submarines and given the hull numbers SF-1, SF-2, and SF-3.
+Their names were changed from the AA-series to T-1, T-2, and T-3 on September 22, 1920.
+AA-2 and AA-3 never carried those names during their commissioned service, having been renamed into the T-series after launching but before being accepted by the Navy.

 All three boats had been decommissioned by 1923 and placed into storage at Philadelphia, Pennsylvania.
 Between 1925 and 1927, T-3 was restored to service in order to test German-built diesels (2350 hp MAN engines), then returned to Philadelphia.
 All three were struck from the Naval Vessel Register on 19 September 1930 and sold for scrap on 20 November 1930.